 There are many ways on how to use blessed salt at home.
 Blessed salt is one of the sacramentals you can use at your homes for protection and healing.

 Sacramentals are “visible forms of invisible grace,” shared Augustine of Hippo in the fourth century.
 Today, there has been renewed interest in this ancient sacramental use of Blessed Salt.
-Especially amid the pandemic, when priests may not be able to visit your home to bless it.
-The head of the home may learn how to use blessed salt at home, claiming your living space for Christ.
+Especially amid the pandemic, when priests may not be able to visit your home to bless your home.
+The head of the home may learn how to bless his home using blessed salt.

 How to use Blessed Salt at Home